grdspcht/ggret/paper/paper.md

 ---
 # (This front matter is required by JOSS)
 # (See here for formatting & submission guidelines: https://joss.readthedocs.io/en/latest/submitting.html#how-should-my-paper-be-formatted)
-title: "`ggret`: An R package for visualizing and manipulating tree‑based phylogenetic networks"
+title: "`ggret`: An R package for visualising and manipulating tree‑based phylogenetic networks"

 tags:
   - R